aaronvb/aaronvb.github.io/content/about.md

 Hi--I'm Aaron Van Bokhoven, a Software Developer living in Honolulu, Hawaii.

-I have over a decade of web development experience working with Ruby/Ruby on Rails, JavaScript, and Go.
+I like to develop software and design practical systems for the web.
+I primarily work with Ruby, Ruby on Rails, Go, and JavaScript.

-I work at [Real Geeks/Fidelity National Financial](https://www.realgeeks.com/) as a Full Stack Software Developer.
+I currently work at [Real Geeks (Fidelity National Financial)](https://www.realgeeks.com/) as a Full Stack Software Developer.
 Previously I worked at Hawaii Camera and Buoy Alarm, both in an engineering role.

-I like to develop software and design practical systems for the web.

-I'm a big fan of pair programming when working on a project.
-I believe it's an effective way to increase code quality and share knowledge by presenting opportunities to teach and learn.
+I'm a big fan of pair programming -- I believe it's an effective way to increase code quality and share knowledge by presenting opportunities to teach and learn.

 In my free time I love learning about how things work; from programming languages to science, I often go down a rabbit hole of discovery.
 When I'm not indoors, I'm most likely sport climbing at the local crag or taking photos on the streets.